Ovation of the Seas: Concept and construction

 On 11 February 2011 RCI announced that it had ordered a new class of ships from the Meyer Werft shipyard in Papenburg, Germany, the first of which was scheduled to be delivered by autumn of 2014.
 At the time, the project was code-named "Project Sunshine".
 On 29 February 2012, the company announced that a second "Project Sunshine" ship had been ordered and would be delivered by Spring 2015.
 Just under a year later, on 31 January 2013, RCI announced that the official name of the new class of ships was the Quantum class.

 The first steel for the third vessel in the Quantum class was cut on 18 September 2014, the same day its name was announced to be Ovation of the Seas.
 The keel was laid down by Meyer Werft on 5 March 2015.
 Before the first piece of the keel was lowered into place, Adam Goldstein, President and COO of Royal Caribbean Cruises Ltd., the holding company of RCI, placed a lucky coin in the dock.
 The keel was formed of 74 blocks.
 The first section was launched on 20 June 2015.

 Ovation of the Seas was delivered on 8 April 2016 and entered service on 14 April 2016.

 Service history

 Ovation of the Seas arrived from Hamburg to the Port of Southampton, UK on 10 April 2016, to begin a series of inaugural events, including press previews and a limited number of "Shake-down" and mini-cruises for VIPs, specially invited guests and members of the public.
 The ship berths at the City Cruise Terminal in the Western Docks, where its fleetmates also dock when visiting the city.

+The ship was based in Hong Kong.
 The ship's christening ceremony was 24 June 2016 in Tianjin; the ship's godmother is Chinese actress Fan Bingbing.